 Dreams and Goals

 Apart from experiencing things and having fears and problems, we all have dreams and goals in life too.
 Those dreams and goals will not just happen without us doing something to make it happen.
-Therefore it is good to think about the things we want from life and write it down – because if it is written down, it starts to become real.
+Therefore it is good to think about the things we want from life and write it down – because when we write things down, they start to become real in our minds.

 If you don’t think about life and what it is that you want to do, then you will probably end up doing whatever comes along and not what you are supposed to do with your life.